rootxrishabh/Kubearmor-Bot/README.md

 # kubearmor-bot

+> A GitHub App built with [Probot](https://github.com/probot/probot) that has the functionality listed below.

 ## Functionalities

 1) Automatically assign the PR to be reviewed by atleast one of the maintainers (can be taken from suggested reviewers)